Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 # Conjurer's Bauble piles

 At the time of writing (July 2017) this is still a relatively new card to play around with.
-Histroically Sensei's Divining Top held a place as a standard 4-of in the deck to act as deck filtering and a 'free saved' card draw for Doomsday piles.
+Historically Sensei's Divining Top held a place as a standard 4-of in the deck to act as deck filtering and a 'free saved' card draw for Doomsday piles.
 More information on how this was used can be found in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Library">Doomsday Library</a>.